Dick Bertel: WTIC Radio under the Travelers Insurance Company

-In April 1956, Bertel learned WTIC had an opening on its announcing staff.
+In April 1956, Bertelmann learned WTIC had an opening on its announcing staff.
 He called the chief announcer and auditions manager, Fred Wade, and asked for an interview.
-During his first audition, Bertel shared Studio F (which looked more like a living room than a radio studio) with Ross Miller, "Ross the Musical Boss," the host of Juke Box Jingles [sic], who was asked to read the same scripts as Bertel to contrast his delivery.
-They worked together again a couple of weeks later in Studio C, a small audience participation room, when Wade asked Bertel to return to audition for the program manager, Leonard J. Patricelli.
-At the end of that visit, Bertel was introduced to Paul W. Morency, the president and general manager of WTIC.
+During his first audition, Bertelmann shared Studio F (which looked more like a living room than a radio studio) with Ross Miller, "Ross the Musical Boss," the host of Juke Box Jingles [sic], who was asked to read the same scripts as Bertelmann to contrast his delivery.
+They worked together again a couple of weeks later in Studio C, a small audience participation room, when Wade asked Bertelmann to return to audition for the program manager, Leonard J. Patricelli.
+At the end of that visit, Bertelmann was introduced to Paul W. Morency, the president and general manager of WTIC.

 Bertel’s first day of work at WTIC was May 13, 1956.
 One of his first assignments was to serve as the announcer for Medley Time, a program of live organ music played by Hal Kolb.